PiSupply/PaPiRus/README.md

 ## Manual Installation
 If you have any troubles with the auto installation or if for some reason you prefer to install PaPiRus manually, then follow the steps below.

+## Python 2 and Python 3 support
+The library and examples work on both Python 2 and Python 3.
+Currently (October 2017) Python 2 is still the default Python in Raspbian.
+The Python 2 and Python 3 versions can be installed side by side.

 #### Enabling SPI and I2C interfaces on Raspberry Pi
 Before using PaPiRus, do not forget to enable the SPI and the I2C interfaces.
 You can enable the SPI by typing `sudo raspi-config` at the command line and then selecting `Interfacing options` > `SPI` and then selecting Enable.
 Without exiting the tool still in `Interfacing options` > `I2C` and then selecting Enable.